-Abu Simbel has located 280 km from Aswan on the West bank of the Nile in what was once called Nubia.
-The site was commissioned by Ramses the Second, also known as Ramses the Great, during the 5th year of his long reign, and it was not completed until his 35th year as pharaoh.
+Abu Simbel was located 280 km from Aswan on the West bank of the Nile in what was once called Nubia.
+The site was commissioned by Ramses the Second, also known as Ramses the Great, during the 5th year of his long reign, and it was not completed until his 35th year as Pharaoh.
 It is the largest and most beautiful of the many monuments Ramses the Great erected throughout Egypt to proclaim his power.
 The massive façade, cut into the mountainside, features four statues of Ramses himself, each 20 meters high.
 Smaller statues of the royal family stand between the four largest statues.
 These include Ramses’ mother, his wife Nefertari, and their sons and daughters.

 With the announcement of the plan to build the High Dam at Aswan, Abu Simbel was threatened to become an underwater sanctuary.
 Images of the gigantic statues appeared on the front pages of newspapers around the globe.
 Nobody wanted to see the statues sink beneath the rising Nile waters.
 The salvage of Abu Simbel began in 1963 in a project between Egypt and UNESCO.
-At a cost of nearly $36 million, the statues and temples were moved to a higher plateau where they could welcome the rising sun each morning.
+At a cost of nearly $36 million, the statues and temples were moved to a higher plateau, where they welcome the rising sun each morning.